collectionslab/Omniscribe/detection/README.md

 5. Run the ROIs algorithm to obtain a list of refined ROIs (bounding box location, x,y,width,height)
 6. Plot the bounding box and save the boxes into a corresponding txt file.

+Addtionals:
+1. Identify if the rois contains annotation --> the likelihood that an image contains annotation
+2. Perform two experiments:
+- bounding box evaluation: calculate IoU between the box detection and the ground truth
+- annotation classification: calculate AUC, precision, recall, accuracy on annotation classification

 ## Classes
 Several classes are needed in this work: